pwrtelegram/pwrtelegram/README.md

 ## Known bugs

-This API cannot download video and voice files.
+This API cannot download video and voice files bigger than 20 mb.
 This is a bug of tg-cli.
 The metadata recognition feature works only with files smaller than 40 mb.